Simplify your stack and build anything. Or everything.

 Payload requires the following software:

-• Any JavaScript package manager (Yarn, NPM, or pnpm)
+• Any JavaScript package manager (Yarn, NPM, or pnpm - pnpm is preferred)

 • Any compatible database (MongoDB or Postgres)